ddekerf/enigma-machine/EnigmaMachine.Domain/README.md

 - Forward and reverse rotor traversal around a reflector.
 - Plugboard swaps pre‑ and post‑processing.
 - Input normalized via `Letter` (letters only) and machine output in uppercase A–Z.
+ - Diagnostics interface exposes rotor positions as both integers and `RotorPosition` value objects for UI rendering.

 ## Quick start